WP-Forge/wp-cli-forge-command/readme.md

 # WP Forge Command

-A zero-configuration* scaffolding tool built as a WP-CLI package.
+A zero-configuration scaffolding tool for WordPress built as a WP-CLI package.

-*This tool does assume that you have a Git repository containing [scaffolding templates](#scaffolding-templates) that follow a specific convention.

 ## Installation